kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 ## Rule and Sub-Type Inference

-Inference is a process of extracting implicit information from explicit data instances.
+Inference is a process of extracting implicit information from explicit data.
 Grakn supports two inference mechanisms:

 1. type inference, based on the semantics of the `sub` hierarchies included in the ontology
 2. rule-based inference involving user-defined IF-THEN rules.

-Both mechanisms are employed by default when querying the knowledge graph with Graql, thus supporting retrieval of both explicit and implicit information at query time.
+Both mechanisms can be employed when querying the knowledge graph with Graql, thus supporting retrieval of both explicit and implicit information at query time.

 ### Type Inference
 The type inference is based on a simple graph traversal along the `sub` edges.
-Every instance of a given concept type is automatically classified as an instance of all (possibly indirect) supertypes of that type.
+Every instance of a given concept type is automatically classified as an (indirect) instance of all (possibly indirect) supertypes of that type.
+For example, whenever `woman sub person` is in the ontology, every instance of `woman` will be retrieved on the query `match $x isa person`.
 In case of roles, every instance playing a given role is inferred to also play all its (possibly indirect) super-roles.
+For example, whenever `inst` plays the role of wife in a relation of the type `marriage`, the system will infer that `inst` plays also the role of `partner1` in that relation, given the ontology from Figure 2.

+The type inference is set ON by default when querying Grakn.

 ### Rule-Based Inference
 The rule-based inference exploits a set of user-defined datalog rules and is conducted by means of the  reasoner built naitively into Grakn.
 Every rule is declared as an instance of a built-in Grakn type `inference-rule`.